 Where to Stay in Vinohrady

 Anna Hotel – This mid-range hotel is an excellent choice for a place to stay in Vinohrady.
-Located close to Namesti Miru, it is well-situated for exploring Prague and the lovely neighbourhood.
+Located close to Namesti Miru, it is well-situated for exploring Prague and its lovely neighbourhood.
 They have a range of comfortable rooms to choose from.
 Click here to check availability

 Clarion Hotel Prague City – If you’re looking for a little bit more luxury, then this 4-star hotel makes for a great place to stay in Prague.
 Located close to metro and tram stops, they have a number of lovely rooms available, breakfast on offer in the morning and they are pet-friendly.
 Click here to check availability